Edior-DB/debian-ws/README.md

 ## 🎯 Overview

 Debian-WS transforms a fresh Debian 12 installation into a fully-configured, modern development workstation through an interactive installer.
+This project is a continuation and evolution of [debian-ok](https://github.com/Edior-DB/debian-ok), which was originally inspired by [Omakub](https://omakub.org/).
+The current implementation draws additional inspiration from Chris Titus's [LinUtil](https://github.com/ChrisTitusTech/linutil) for its modular approach and user experience design.

-Built on a robust function-based architecture inspired by the [archer project](https://github.com/Edior-DB/archer), this suite refactors and enhances the functionality of [debian-ok](https://github.com/Edior-DB/debian-ok) with improved modularity, security, and maintainability.
+Built on a robust function-based architecture inspired by the [archer project](https://github.com/Edior-DB/archer), this suite refactors and enhances the functionality of debian-ok with improved modularity, security, and maintainability.

+### Acknowledgments

+This project has been significantly enhanced through contributions from **GitHub Copilot**, which has been instrumental in:
+- Refactoring monolithic scripts into modular, function-based architecture
+- Implementing comprehensive error handling and retry logic
+- Creating interactive UI components with gum integration
+- Developing extensive logging and system detection capabilities
+- Ensuring code quality and maintainability standards

 ### Key Improvements from debian-ok